-7.3.6.1.1 WaitFreeWriteQueue(Runnable, Runnable, int, MemoryArea)
+WaitFreeWriteQueue(Runnable, Runnable, int, MemoryArea)

-WaitFreeWriteQueue(Runnable writer, Runnable reader, int maximum, Memor writer An instance of Thread, a schedulable object, or null.

-reader An instance of Thread, a schedulable object, or null.

-memory The $MemoryArea^{15}$ in which this object and internal elements are allocated.
+WaitFreeWriteQueue(Runnable writer, Runnable reader, int maximum, Memor writer An instance of Thread, a schedulable object, or null. reader An instance of Thread, a schedulable object, or null. maximum The maximum number of elements in the queue. memory The MemoryArea in which this object and internal elements are allocated.

 IllegalArgumentException when an argument holds an invalid value.
-The writer argument must be null, a reference to a Thread, or a reference to a schedulable object (a RealtimeThread, or an AsyncEventHandler.)
-The reader argument must be null, a reference to a Thread, or a reference to a schedulable object.
+The writer argument must be null, a reference to a Thread, or a reference to a schedulable (a RealtimeThread, or an AsyncEventHandler.)
+The reader argument must be null, a reference to a Thread, or a reference to a schedulable.
 The maximum argument must be greater than zero.